-Steve Martin has been a popular entertainer for decades.
-As a standup comedian, he sold out arenas, which led to appearances on Saturday Night Live.
+Steve Martin has been a popular entertainer since the mid-70s.
+As a standup comedian, he sold out arenas, leading to Saturday Night Live appearances.
 He even had a top 10 hit when the King Tut exhibit first came to America.
 Do you remember this classic?

 Face it.
 I’ve seen a lot of guys like you, Steve.
 It’s time to face the facts.
 You’re never going to make it in standup.

-Come from an honest place and connect with the truth.
+Perform from an honest place.
 Speak in full living color with different shades of real.
 Be authentic, but colored by altered perception.